vpayno/git-commit-helper/README.md

 This one makes using fixup commits easier.

-As I add scripts, they are succesfully better than the last.
+As I add scripts, they are successfully better than the last.

 - Checks to see if the user has staged changes.
 - Has different behavior if on the default branch or a task branch.